nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 ### Changed Behavior of Known Features

 - Stricter validation of `tags` of [IdentityAttributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute) has been added.
 An error with [error code]({% link _docs_integrate/error-codes.md %}) `error.consumption.attributes.invalidTags` will be thrown if invalid tags are used.

+### Removed Use Cases

+- It will be possible to load items not only from truncated references, but also from other references.
+  For this reason, the [Load item from reference]({% link _docs_use-cases/use-case-transport-load-item-from-reference.md %}) use case was already added in version 6 and the use case of loading an item from a truncated reference was marked as deprecated.
+  It has now been deleted with the update to version 7.